MicrosoftDocs/biztalk-docs/his/core/invokable-tps2.md

 manager: "anneta"
 ---
 # Invokable TPs
 An invokable TP is a TP that can be invoked by another TP.
-Invokable TPs are written or configured through registry or environment variables to supply their names to [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] as a notification that they are available for incoming requests.
+Invokable TPs are written or configured through registry or environment variables to supply their names to Host Integration Server as a notification that they are available for incoming requests.
 Invokable TPs can be run on any Host Integration Server client or server running Windows.

  There are two types of invokable TPs: